-5 Questions to ask to review your content effectiveness
+5 Questions to help set, manage and review your content marketing effectiveness

 Below is a simple matrix of ideas to help you set the KPIs or metrics based on what we’ve used on different projects.
 We’re not saying “this is the way you must do it” or that you need to use all of these KPIs.
 Instead, we hope this is a useful framework to help select the best type of KPIs for different markets.